Published on MuseScore.org

 Exclude from measure count: Check to make the count skip the selected measure.

-Break multimeasure rest: See Measure rests and multimeasure rests.
+Break multimeasure rest: See Breaking multimeasure rest.

 Measure number mode: Allows you to display/hide measure number for the selected measure irrespective of style settings.